BEST White Chocolate Raspberry Cheesecake (No-Crack Recipe)

 • Line the outside of the springform pan with aluminum foil; this will keep water from getting into your cheesecake during baking.

-• Using a mixer, mix together the softened cream cheese, pure cane sugar, vanilla extract, and almond extract.
+• In a large bowl with an electric hand mixer or in the bowl of an electric stand mixer, whip together the softened cream cheese, pure cane sugar, vanilla extract, and almond extract.

-• Using an egg separator, separate the egg yolks from the whites, and add the yolks into the mixture, mixing well.
+• Using an egg separator, separate the egg yolks from the whites, and add the yolks into the cream cheese mixture, mixing well.

 • When your batter is creamy and smooth, pour half the batter into your crust.